W1xon/NFS-MaxEd/README.md

 ## 📝 Overview

-MaxEd is a highly sophisticated, world-changing tool designed to revolutionize the way you *sort-of* tinker with NFS mods.
-Intended for programmers who “just want to help a friend” but ended up creating an actual editor.
+MaxEd is  a world-changing tool designed to revolutionize the way you *sort-of* tinker with NFS mods.

 - Create.
 - Edit.